Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Conclusions

 These nighttime processes explain how offshore convection can extend 200–600 km from the coast and persist through morning.
-While gravity waves have long been considered the main driver of far-reaching (over 100 km) offshore propagation in the tropics, our results highlight the role of cold pools as a forcing mechanism.
+While gravity waves have long been considered a critical driver of far-reaching (over 100 km) offshore propagation in the tropics, our results highlight the role of cold pools, the proposed hybrid land breezes, and their moist patches as forcing mechanisms.
 By interacting with one another and with additional density currents, including the convective system itself, cold pools can maintain and organize storm systems, enabling leapfrogging offshore convection that can reach distances of 600 km or more.
 Even typically weaker land breezes can lengthen the reach of offshore convection beyond 200 km when they interact with warm ocean surfaces and mix with cold pools.

 A modest increase in sea surface temperature substantially enhances the intensity of nighttime convective events, particularly the regeneration of the “over-ocean” mode, and boosts offshore propagation distances.
 Cross-equatorial monsoons bring cooler, sometimes drier, low-level air, adding variability and sensitivity to these processes.
-When moisture remains high, monsoonal flows can further organize and extend offshore precipitation by interacting with gust fronts from cold pools or land breezes.
+Moderate monsoonal flow and head can further organize and extend offshore precipitation through moisture convergence and interactions with gust fronts from cold pools or land breezes.
+The coastline perpendicular shallow density current is essential to the diurnal excitation and propagation of the second mode over the warm ocean, while the monsoonal flow modulates its extension and persistence.
 These combined thermodynamic and dynamic effects introduce regional and seasonal variations in offshore propagation, influencing diurnal precipitation patterns over New Guinea.

-By highlighting the multi-scale density currents fundamental to diurnal convection, this study aims to offer a new perspective on tropical precipitation biases in global models.
+By highlighting the multi-scale thermally driven flows fundamental to diurnal convection, this study aims to offer a new perspective on how they interact, couple with moist-patches thermodynamics, and influence the organization and propagation of tropical convection.
 Future work will quantify the relative contributions of gravity waves and density currents under a range of synoptic and large-scale conditions and assess how the atmospheric and oceanic boundary layers interact under varying SSTs and wind regimes.
 Such efforts will continue to deepen our understanding of how cross-scale processes shape diurnal convective events, potentially leading to improvements in rainfall forecasts over the Maritime Continent.